scipy-conference/scipy_proceedings/papers/dmitry_petrov/dmitry_petrov.rst

   inspired by scikit-learn Pipeline class and overall architecture of this library.
 One can think of Reskit as an extension of  scikit-learn pipelines.
 - Pandas [pandas]_.
-- SciPy [scipy]_, Python-Igraph [igraph]_ and NetworkX [networkx]_ for machine learning on networks.
+- SciPy [scipy]_, Python-Igraph [igraph]_ and NetworkX [networkx]_ for machine
+  learning on networks.

 Future plans
 ------------

 - Ability to merge multiple experiment plans.
+There are cases when we need to make calculations for not only one dataset.
+And pipelines steps for each datset can vary.
+This is the very intuitive feature that would get making experiments more convenient flexible to manage for researchers.

 - Distributed computing for calculation on computing clusters.
+Including this feature will speed up calculations and these, of course, very important for reasearchers.

 - Ability to calculate different quality metrics after one optimization.
+Now in Reskit, you can use only the same quality metrics both for optimization of parameters and for validating these parameters.
+Avoiding these restriction would bring us more flexibility.

-- Public repository of DataTransformers for various purposes.
+- Public repositories of DataTransformers for various purposes.
+Each library should do one thing and do it well. ``Pipeliner`` provides you convinient management of pipelines.
+So, writing a separate library for each field seems to be wise.

 - Option to save best models/pipelines according to external criteria.
+Now ``Pipeliner`` saves to a table of results only parameters of best models.
+It would be convenient to have other opportunities to choose.

-- Support for Python 2.7
+- Support for Python 2.7.
+There are many people using this version of Python, so we cannot ignore Python 2.

 Conclusion
 ----------